CORaisch/VisualOdometry/README.md

 # VisualOdometry
 Lightweight indirect stereo visual odometry implementation with OpenCV.
 It based on ORB point-features and uses RANSAC to become robust for outliers during feature matching/tracking.

-# Build Project on Debian-Linux
+# Build Project on Ubuntu

 1. ensure to have opencv installed.Iif not type: sudo apt-get install libopencv-dev.
 Note that it's tested only on version 3.3.1, so building OpenCV from https://github.com/opencv/opencv/tree/3.3.1 is recommended.
 2. additionally cmake is required: `sudo apt-get install cmake`